PennLINC/exposome_PFNs_cognition/README.md

 Note #3: Covariates for age, sex, head motion, and ABCD site are regressed out of all models

-All six versions of the ridge regressions will train on one sub-sample of the ABCD data (also referred to as the “Discovery” sub-sample) and test on the other (also referred to as the “Replication” sub-sample), and vice versa.
+All versions of the ridge regressions will train on one sub-sample of the ABCD data (also referred to as the “Discovery” sub-sample) and test on the other (also referred to as the “Replication” sub-sample), and vice versa.

 ## 2.2 Notes specific to each version of the ridge regression